Ivan Korsak: Works

 Yevhen Sverstiuk, speaking of Your Names, Ukraine said the following: "Ivan Korsak's book brings us back to face personalities in Ukrainian history and culture, those muted or forgotten.
 And it is a good book.
 Someone may accuse the author that these sincere stories are focused on a national motive.
 However, let us recall the motivation of the world famous scientists and mathematicians Mykhailo Ostrohradski, Mykhailo Kravchuk, physicist Ivan Puluj, writer and translator Nikolay Gnedich, and finally Shevchenko and even Mykola Gogol.
 Did they not emphasize their [Ukrainian] nationality in an environment which would like to blot it out?
 Because the feeling of national dignity is an important part of human nature and a person's integrity."

 Shevchenko Prize winner Mykhaylo Slaboshpytsky said, "Every historical fact for Ivan Korsak is worth its weight in gold.
 Moreover, Ivan Korsak doesn't tremble over the Cabinet of Curiosities, which contains facts.
 He knows how to write and can construct an intricate story."

 Vitautas Iohela, Doctor of History, a professor from Vilnius, Lithuania, said the following: "The historical adventure novel "KARŪNOS DEIMENTO PASLAPTIS" (Secrets of the Royal Diamond) by Ukrainian writer Ivan Korsak is a good example for our writers and also our readers, an example of how one can easily create a vivid and intriguing story.
 The author, knowing well the history of his country, introduces readers to it not only by telling the usual adventurous scheme, but he also has the ability to present it within an excellent historical context.
 The hand of this gifted writer subtly leads us through the battalia of different historical periods.
 In this novel the reader will feel the historical events of Kyiv Rus and the Great Lithuanian Princedom, as well as the wish of Ukrainians in the early twentieth century, the process of establishing the independent state of Ukraine.
 So I wish the dear reader a wonderful journey through history in search of a precious stone."

-Ivan Korsak's works have been translated into Polish, Russian, Lithuanian, Belorussian, Turkish, and English.
+Ivan Korsak's works have been translated into Polish, Russian, Lithuanian, Belarusian, Turkish, and English.